Deepk92/Nexthike_Project01/README.md

 # Nexthike_Project01
 Web Scraping and Word Frequency

+Collecting articles from Python.org and You have to scrap the website data and check the word frequency in that article.

 Task 1: Web Scraping: I have used libraries like requests and BeautifulSoup to scrape data from a website [Welcome to Python. org]
 And saved the data in a text file.